-Kurios® Liquid Crystal Tunable Bandpass Filters provide a continuously tunable center wavelength (CWL) in the 420 - 730 nm, 430 - 730 nm, or 650 - 1100 nm range.
+Kurios[®] Liquid Crystal Tunable Bandpass Filters provide a continuously tunable center wavelength (CWL) in the 420 - 730 nm, 430 - 730 nm, or 650 - 1100 nm range.
 Most Kurios models have a fixed bandwidth for any given center wavelength.
-Alternatively, the KURIOS-VB1/M has user-selectable bandwidth settings of Narrow, Medium, and Wide.
-The switching time varies depending upon the initial and final wavelengths and on the Kurios' bandwidth setting (for -VB1/M only).
+Alternatively, the KURIOS-VB1(/M) has user-selectable bandwidth settings of Narrow, Medium, and Wide.
+The switching time varies depending upon the initial and final wavelengths and on the Kurios' bandwidth setting (for -VB1 only).
 See the plots in the tables below for details.

 With an included controller that provides Trigger In, Trigger Out, and Analog In functionality, these tunable optical bandpass filters are ideal for applications that perform multispectral or hyperspectral imaging, as demonstrated in the image to the right.
-For example, they can be used in conjunction with a monochrome scientific CMOS camera to obtain images with a much higher accuracy for color representation than using a color CMOS camera with a Bayer mosaic.
+For example, they can be used in conjunction with a monochrome scientific CCD camera to obtain images with a much higher accuracy for color representation than using a color CCD camera with a Bayer mosaic.
 This technique produces true spectral imaging and can thus show spectral features that would otherwise be impossible to detect.
-Thorlabs' Kurios tunable filters and CMOS cameras are also compatible with our modular Cerna[®] microscopy platform that supports customizable microscopy solutions.
+Thorlabs' Kurios tunable filters and CCD cameras are also compatible with our modular Cerna[®] microscopy platform that supports customizable microscopy solutions.
+For a complete, Cerna-based Hyperspectral Imaging System, see the CM401, which includes a KURIOS-VB1 tunable filter and a CCD camera.